Hysteresis in magnets: Introduction

 \section{Introduction}

-In this article, we discuss hysteresis and Barkhausen noise in magnets.
+In this article, we discuss hysteresis in magnets and Barkhausen noise.
 There are many existing reviews of these in the literature.
 Our aim here is not to summarize the work done since the last review, but to provide a pedagogical self-contained overview.
-For a detailed discussion of the literature, the readers may consult earlier reviews, and more recent works that have cited them~\cite{review1, review2, review3, lyuksyutov, sides1, sides2a, sides2b, sides2c, Colaiori08,mayergoyz2006science}.
+For a detailed discussion of the literature, the readers may consult earlier reviews and more recent works that have cited them~\cite{review1, review2, review3, lyuksyutov, sides1, sides2a, sides2b, sides2c, Colaiori08,mayergoyz2006science}.

-This review is organized as follows: In~\sref{s:early-work}, we discuss briefly some early work of Landau-Lifshitz-Gilbert and Preisach.
+This review is organized as follows: In~\sref{s:early-work}, we discuss briefly some early work of Landau--Lifshitz--Gilbert and Preisach.
 In~\sref{s:scaling-laws}, we discuss the scaling laws for hysteresis loop area, and start with some simple examples where such scaling laws can be inferred directly.
 In~\sref{s:Ising-like}, we discuss the scaling laws for the hysteresis in a system of Ising spins.
 In~\sref{s:continuous-spin}, we discuss the continuum spins case.
 In~\sref{s:dpt}, we discuss the dynamical phase transition in both Ising and continuous spin systems.
 In~\sref{s:RFIM}, we consider hysteresis in strongly disordered Ising systems, first in the mean field theory, and then on the Bethe lattice.
-In~\sref{s:avalanche}, we discuss the distribution of avalanche sizes in the hysteresis in the random-field Ising model on the Bethe lattice. \Sref{s:conclusion} contains some concluding remarks.
+In~\sref{s:avalanche}, we discuss the distribution of avalanche sizes in the hysteresis in the random field Ising model on the Bethe lattice. \Sref{s:conclusion} contains some concluding remarks.